Genus

 You must pay the tax on chickens, geese, and other poultry.

-Conclusion: so on ducks and turkeys.
+Conclusion: the same applies to ducks and turkeys.

-On the other hand, the absence of a generic provision limits the application of the measure to the categories that are explicitly mentioned:
+However, the absence of a generic provision limits the application of the measure to the categories that are explicitly mentioned:

 You have to pay the tax on chickens and geese.